 Yes!
 All of our MFA students have private studios, as well as some shared workspace.
 Our department is housed in the Reva and David Logan Center for the Arts, which includes a wood and metal shop, a gallery, several theaters, music practice rooms, a costume shop, and more!

 The Logan Media Center has a wide array of equipment for student use; visit their website to see a list of available equipment, or contact them with questions.
-MFA students also have access to the Hack Arts Lab.
+MFA students also have access to the Hack Arts Lab and the Weston Game Lab.
 The Logan Media center also maintains DoVA's wet darkroom, with black and white and color processing.

 Where can I view student work?

 You can view images of student work from recent thesis exhibitions.
 You can also link to the websites of current students and recent alumni.
 By far the best place to see student work is live and in person at our MFA critiques.
 Critiques are open to prospective students and take place in early October, early December, mid-March, and early June — contact the department if you'd like to attend.

 In the meantime, we invite you to watch a video about our department produced by 2014 MFA alumnus Danny Volk.
 We also encourage you to visit Danny Volk's YouTube channel to see interviews with various luminaries of the Chicago arts community, including many DoVA faculty and alumni.

 What kind of career advising and support do you offer?